kungtalon/ADGC/README.md

 This part contains all elements with regard to building an automatic differential graph.
 There are different types of nodes on the graph:
 - Node: base class for all nodes; it is abstract and no backward or forward is defined
 - Variable: leaf nodes controlling the user's input
+- Parameter: trainable values of the neural networks
 - Ops: algorithmic operations between different nodes
 - Functional: activation functions and loss functions
+- Layer: some common layers built on top of the above nodes, like fully connected layer

 ### Forward and Backward
 Each node of the graph needs to implement the logics of `do_forward()` and `do_backward(Node* parent_ptr)`, the first one computes its forward value and the other computes the nodes' jacobian matrix with regard to one of its parent nodes.